Evarcha culicivora: Adaptive timing

-E. culicivora has been observed to time its predation to the early morning hours since this is when Anopheles mosquitoes are resting after their nighttime feeding to digest the blood they obtained.
+Evarcha culicivora has been observed to time its predation to the early morning hours since this is when Anopheles mosquitoes are resting after their nighttime feeding to digest the blood they obtained.
 In the morning when they are most responsive, they are more deliberate in prey choice and they distinguish between prey odors corresponding to living and visible prey and false lures from dead prey.
 These spiders are less inclined to pursue prey odors in the afternoon since their preferred mosquito prey are not as vulnerable during that time period.
 This variation in diet pattern does not appear to affect their mating success or make them more inclined to mate, most likely because they sense mate, plant, and human odors to be distinctive.
-E. culicivora has this adaptive timing in order to facilitate efficient predation to obtain high-quality prey in a timely manner.
+Evarcha culicivora has this adaptive timing in order to facilitate efficient predation to obtain high-quality prey in a timely manner.

 Mating

 Mate choice

-In contrast to most jumping spiders, mating behavior in Evarcha culicivora is very violent.
+In contrast to most jumping spiders, mating behavior in E. culicivora is very violent.
 Cannibalism of both sexes are more common than other spider species.
 The frequency with which males kill females is higher than that of females killing males.
-Therefore, to ensure reproductive success, Evarcha culicivora has evolved a mate choice strategy.
+Therefore, to ensure reproductive success, E. culicivora has evolved a mate choice strategy.
 Larger males are more likely to engage in cannibalism towards females.
 Therefore, body size is a direct indicator of the degree of dangerousness and survival advantage.
 Evarcha culicivora must make some trade-offs between successful offspring and their safety after mating.
 Virginity is also an important variable in mate choice.
 Virgin males and females are willing to take risks by choosing the opposite sex individual with larger body size.
 However, previously mated individuals prefer safe partners with smaller body size.